Working Papers:

 The Effect of Wealth Fluctuation on Asset Holding: Micro-Evidence from Dutch Household Survey

-(Under major revision, available upon request)
+(under major revision, available upon request)

 This paper uses the DNB Household Survey from Netherlands to investigate household portfolio adjustment in response to financial wealth fluctuation.
 I study both the intensive and extensive margin of the portfolio adjustment.
 I use the habit formation model to test whether household risky share adjusts when liquid financial wealth changes.
 The results show that changes in household risky asset holding has negative correlation with the changes in financial wealth, which rejects the decreasing relative risk aversion prediction of habit formation model.
 Meanwhile increasing relative risk aversion is also rejected when the sampling periods extend to 20 years.
 Constant relative risk aversion seems to best describe the risk preference of Dutch households.

-(Under major revision, available upon request)
+(under major revision, available upon request)

 This paper uses the DNB Household Survey from Netherlands to investigate household portfolio adjustment in response to financial wealth fluctuation.
 I study both the intensive and extensive margin of the portfolio adjustment.
 I use the habit formation model to test whether household risky share adjusts when liquid financial wealth changes.
 The results show that changes in household risky asset holding has negative correlation with the changes in financial wealth, which rejects the decreasing relative risk aversion prediction of habit formation model.
 Meanwhile increasing relative risk aversion is also rejected when the sampling periods extend to 20 years.
 Constant relative risk aversion seems to best describe the risk preference of Dutch households.